 MFDA Investor Protection Corporation

 The MFDA Investor Protection Corporation (IPC) provides protection on a discretionary basis for eligible clients of insolvent MFDA member firms.
 Each claim is considered according to the policies adopted by the Board of Directors of the MFDA IPC.
 IPC does not cover customers’ losses that result from changing market values, unsuitable investments, or the default of an issuer of a mutual fund.
 The coverage provided is limited to $1,000,000 per client account.
-Visit MFDA Investor Protection Corporation for more information.
+Visit MFDA Investor Protection Corporation for more information and frequently asked questions.

 The Canadian Securities Administrators’ CSA Investor Tools provides useful information to help investors learn about how to protect their money and be a responsible investor.
 The Canadian Securities Administrators also maintains a Cease Trade Order Database which are orders issued by provincial or territorial securities regulatory authorities or similar regulatory body against a company or an individual.
 You may also wish to review the CSA Activity Report, which reflects Canada-wide enforcement activities.